 Seeing a Red Line on Your LCD TV?
-Here’s 4 Ways to Fix It
+Here’s 5 Ways to Fix It

 Featured-TV-switched-off

-Getting Rid of a TV Red Line
+Getting Rid of a TV Red Line: 5 Steps

 #1 Try Changing the Channel

-Here’s a few steps from Austin, our TV Expert:
+Here’s a few steps to do so:

 1. Change the channel.